Location: Whitehorse Road Croydon

 Operator: Village drive-in Croydon Pty Ltd

 The first theatre in the Village circuit to be named Village (the indoor theatres owned by the company at that time were called Kirby Theatres).
 Today Village are one of the largest entertainment operations in Australia and it all started with this outer suburban Melbourne drive-in.
-Croydon was beaten to the punch in being Australia’s first drive-in, but the circuit grew quickly and soon outnumbered its major competitor (Hoyts Skyline) in Victoria.
+Croydon was beaten to the punch in being Australia’s first drive-in, but the circuit grew quickly and within a decade outnumbered its major competitor (Hoyts Skyline) in Victoria.

 Croydon was built from a design by Cowper Murphy and Associates, well known cinema architects of the day.
 Original capacity was 454 cars with a holding paddock for second session patrons – drive-ins in the fifties often ran two sessions per night which included a feature, newsreel, cartoon and trailers.
 Croydon was one of the few drive-ins in Australia to have a swimming pool and dance floor.
 By the early 1960’s capacity was up to 741 cars and a bituman go-kart track had been added under the screen.
 Complaints were received from surrounding residents about the noise and these led to an inspection of the track, which was unfenced and it was deemed unsafe.
 A walk-in was added in 1956 to cater for locals without cars, these were common up until the 1960’s.
 Croydon was later equipped with Brady drive-in speakers, Village Theatre supplies were sole agents for this Australian brand.